Parineeta (2005 film): Filming and music

 Since Sarkar knew the city of Kolkata very well, the film was primarily shot there.
 While most of the film was made in Kolkata, a small portion was shot in Darjeeling.

 To re-create the 60s era, lot of efforts were made by the producers.
 For instance, Chopra said that it cost them money and difficulty to procure the green coloured car which was driven by Shekhar in the film.
 Chopra confirmed the authenticity of the piano used in the song "Piyu Bole", and of the toy train used in the song "Kasto Mazza".
 About the look of the characters, Mirza said that the 60s look was well captured by the make-up artist, Vidyadar.
 The song "Kaisi Paheli Zindagani" was based on the tune to Louis Armstrong's "A Kiss to Build a Dream on".

 Critics had high expectations from Parineeta's music because of the award-winning music that was provided in some of Chopra's previous films, such as 1942: A Love Story (1994) and Mission Kashmir (2000).
-Shantanu Moitra, Parineeta's music director composed hundreds of tunes before six of them got finalised after a year's effort.
+Shantanu Moitra, Parineetas music director composed hundreds of tunes before six of them got finalised after a year's effort.
 After finalizing the soundtrack, Chopra was appreciative of the musician's abilities when he said that Moitra has the potential to become another R. D. Burman, a yesteryear Bollywood music director.